mghotbi/DspikeIn/README.md

 - Preprocessing data.
 - Calculating the spike-in scaling factor.
 - Converting relative abundance to absolute abundance.
-- Data transformation and visualization.
+- Data transformation, Differential abundance and visualization.

 We provide a step-by-step walkthrough of each procedure within the **DspikeIn** package.